 But when there’s still a wide “pleasure gap” to bridge today—the term describing the slim number of women who experience orgasms during sex in relation to men—the main question is how.

 Below, we consulted advice from across the scientific spectrum, from medical studies to sexperts to sex therapists, on ways to enhance the female orgasm and feel connected to your partner without giving up your primal right to come.

 1. Ramp up the Foreplay

-A study in the journal Hormones and Behavior shows that an increases in the “love drug” oxytocin helped couples have more intense orgasms.
+A study in the journal Hormones and Behavior shows that an increase in the “love drug” oxytocin helped couples have more intense orgasms.
 It doesn’t require any supplements for a big boost in the hormone, though, as your average cuddling, hugging, kissing, and bonding activities can do the trick.
 Make sure to carve out more bonding time with each other or extend your foreplay sessions before sex to enhance your sexual performance.

 2. Delay Gratification

-Instead of speeding toward the finish line, science says that building your way up to the brink of an orgasm then stopping—otherwise known as edging—and building yourself back up to the point of climax can encourage better, stronger orgasms.
+Instead of speeding toward the finish line, science says that building your way up to the brink of orgasm then stopping—otherwise known as edging—and building yourself back up to the point of climax can encourage better, stronger orgasms.